 As you move across the periodic table from left to right, these sub-shells become progressively more filled.

 One unique property of these transition metals is the fact that they’re essential for biological life to function.
-Many of them, from iron and cobalt to copper and things like molybdenum are necessary to keep us alive and healthy.
-Without enough iron in your bloodstream, your body can’t property transport oxygen through your body.
+Many of them, from iron and cobalt to copper and things like molybdenum, are necessary to keep us alive and healthy.
+Without enough iron in your bloodstream, your body can’t properly transport oxygen through your body.
 Other transition metals, like copper and cobalt, exist as trace elements in your body, and the full extent of their applications isn’t entirely understood.

-There are two other categories — lanthanides and actinides — which reside on the bottom part of the periodic table.
+There are two other categories — lanthanides and actinides — which reside at the bottom of the periodic table.
 People sometimes refer to them as the inner transition metals since their atomic numbers fall between the first and second elements on the last two rows of transition metals.
 However, we’ll get into those at a later date.

 All these elements are metals, meaning they’re shiny in appearance, exhibiting the telltale metallic luster that defines them as metals.
 Most of them are very hard.
-They typically have melting points and boiling points so high it’s nearly impossible to reach them.
+They typically have melting and boiling points so high it’s nearly impossible to reach them.
 Almost all of them are good at conducting both heat and electricity, making them useful for a variety of applications.

 They’re usually incredibly malleable, though some require very high temperatures to make them malleable enough to work with.
 Many of these metals, such as iron and copper, also have useful structural properties.
 They are able to bend and be reshaped without losing their structural integrity and strength.
 While you can take a piece of iron or copper and bend it back and forth over and over to weaken its bonds or cause it to break, under most applications, these metals retain their structural integrity regardless of their shape.